-Section 19.1 Employees shall be placed within the Appendix A pay chart within the same pay grade and step that he/she had the day prior to the beginning of the pay period in which the Agreement is executed.
+Section 19.1 Employees shall be placed within the Appendix A pay chart within the same pay grade and step that he/she had the day prior to execution of this Agreement. tThe beginning of the pay period in which the Agreement is executed.
 Appendix A represents a 10% across the board increase.
 Appendix A will become effective the beginning of the pay period in which the Agreement is executed.

 Section 19.2 A Satisfactory Performance Increase ("SPI") is an increase in pay involving movement from one pay step to the next pay step within the same pay grade and requiring a qualifying performance rating in accordance with Section 703 of Personnel Policies and Procedures.
 Funding and implementation of future SPI step increases, if any, shall be determined through negotiation and budgetary process and shall normally be effective on or about January 1st of each year if negotiated and budgeted for that fiscal year.
+Eligible Employees shall receive an SPI effective January 5, 2020.
 Employees will not be eligible for SPI increases during FY 21-22.
-Employees hired prior to January 1, 2021 and still employed as of December 31,2021 will receive a one-time retention stipend equal to 4% of their annual salary as of December 31, 2021.
+Employees hired prior to January 1, 2021 and still employed as of December 31, 2021 will receive a one-time retention stipend equal to 4% of their annual salary as of December 31, 2021.